karenheckel/safehavenconnect/reports/IDB2.tr.md

 ## Challenges
 - The Google Translate widget initially rendered multiple times due to React's re-renders.
 However, once we added a script check and conditional initialization, it ensured that the widget only loaded once.
+- We struggled with finding good APIs to source our data.
+We originally planned to use the 211 API as our primary data source, which would have provided comprehensive social services data.
+However, our subscription request was not approved in time, forcing us to pivot to alternative APIs.
+This required adapting our data import scripts to handle varying response formats, API rate limits, and quota restrictions.